git-sid-go/udacity-3-supply-chain/README.md

 ## Requirement 2: Project write-up - Libraries

+The following libraries were used:

+- **truffle** _[5.0.21]_ - A development environment, testing framework and asset pipeline for blockchains using the Ethereum Virtual Machine (EVM).
+- **web3.js** _[0.20.6]_ - A collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.
-The Roles library that was part of the starter was very useful in managing the different roles - Farmer, Distributor, Retailer, Consumer.
+- The Roles library that was part of the starter was very useful in managing the different roles - Farmer, Distributor, Retailer, Consumer.

 ## Requirement 3: Project write-up - IPFS